grapheneaffiliate/quantum-room-temperature-super-conductor-protocol/docs/Fabrication_SOP.md

 ### Specific heat (PPMS heat-cap option, optional but decisive)
 *   Micro-calorimetry on chip arrays; look for heat-capacity jump Δ𝐶 at 𝑇_𝑐.

+### Integrated Measurement Points (IETS)
+*   **On-chip IETS Junction:** Integrate an Inelastic Electron Tunneling Spectroscopy (IETS) junction directly into the device structure (e.g., by defining a small tunnel barrier during contact patterning).
+This allows for direct, consistent measurements of α²F(ω) and confirmation of λ_eff without device reassembly.

 ### Concordance rule
 Claim only if transport + Meissner (+/- spectroscopy) co-align within ±3 K and field/current dependencies are consistent with superconductivity.